prajwalhc-18/ClimaCast/README.md

-Certainly!
-Let's add more technical details to the README:

----

 # ReactForecast

 ReactForecast is a dynamic weather forecasting application built using React.
 It provides users with up-to-date weather information for various locations around the world, allowing them to plan their activities accordingly.